Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             self._cursor.close()
             self._connection.close()

-You can try different scenario in the :func:`main()` function of the *WordleSolver/__main__.py* script to see the logs in action.
-Don't hesitate to modify the :class:`WordleDatabase` by commenting certain lines out, like the 24 of *database.py*, to simulate the case where the foreign keys wern't activated !
+You can try different scenarios in the :func:`main()` function of the *WordleSolver/__main__.py* script to see the logs in action.
+Don’t hesitate to modify the :class:`WordleDatabase` by commenting out certain lines, like line 24 of *database.py*, to simulate the case where foreign keys aren’t activated!

 .. note::
-    You can also change the :func:`main()` function to use the constructor of the database rather than the :meth:`WordleDatabase.create()` !
+    You can also change the :func:`main()` function to use the database constructor directly instead of the :meth:`WordleDatabase.create()` method!

 Basics Functionalities of the database
 --------------------------------------

-Before implementing the method to update and populate the database, we will implement a helper method to map a letter to it's id, and two handy dunder methods.
-To map a letter to it's id, we just need to use the following sql command:
+Before implementing methods to update and populate the database, we’ll implement a helper method to map a letter to its ID, and two useful dunder methods.
+To map a letter to its ID, we just need to use the following SQL command:

 .. code-block:: sql

     SELECT id FROM letters WHERE letter = (?);

-Where the `(?)` will be replaced by the wanted letter.
-As we only added lower characters into the *letters* table, we can lower the given letter before asking the database:
+Since we only added lowercase characters to the letters table, we’ll convert the given letter to lowercase before querying the database:

 .. code-block:: python